294442/suss-calender-exporter/README.md

 Paste it onto the website -> Preview -> Download .ics

-Import the .ics file to the calender of your choice.
+Import the .ics file to the calendar of your choice.

-Tip: Import into a seperate calender, so it's easier to remove and reupload in the event of changes to the timetable
+Tip: Import into a seperate calendar, so it's easier to remove and reupload in the event of changes to the timetable

 Added an option to export single mod timetable only.
 (Requires user to input module code and course code manually as they do not exist in the timetable column)